 Our Q-HSE management system is based on the guidelines of IAGC (International Association of Geophysical Contractors) and the ISO 14001 standard.

-Overall coordination of recording operations is under the control of our Observer at the recording truck via a VHF radio communications network.
+Overall coordination of recording operations is under the control of our Source-Coordinator at the recording truck via a VHF radio communications network.

-Positions of receivers and shot points are recorded with GPS Trimble devices.
-In forest areas, we stake out the survey lines with a Trimble S6 Total Station.
+Accurate positioning of receiver points and source points is performed with GPS Trimble devices.
+In forest areas, we use a Trimble S6 Total Station.
 Occasionally, we use a backpack portable inertial navigation system, the B-PINS X, for areas without coverage such as urban canyons or some forest areas.